sunappushotto/docs/guides/delegation.md

 Delegations are stored on this subgraph:\
 [https://thegraph.com/explorer/subgraph/snapshot-labs/snapshot](https://thegraph.com/explorer/subgraph/snapshot-labs/snapshot)

-A delegation voting strategy must be added to the Snapshot space before delegated votes will be counted.
+A delegation voting strategy must be added to the Sunappushotto space before delegated votes will be counted.

 ## Delegate voting power

-### From Snapshot interface
+### From Sunappushotto interface

 1. Go to [https://snapshot.page/#/delegate](https://snapshot.page/#/delegate).
 2. Type in which address you want to delegate to.